mantvius/tidy_dataset/README.md

-## A tidy dataset extracted from Human Activity Recognition Using Smartphones Dataset
+## A script to create a tidy data set

 #        **R E A D M E**